saichhor/Smart-Charging/README.md

 - We made a new site in the Loxone-Config and added a digital input that we named "Akkustand"
   <br /> which shows the percentage of the battery as a slider.
-- We made a new folder named "communicationWithServer" in which we (task we have to do today or tomorrow) send a HTTPS-Request, as shown above, to the digital input to set his value.
+- We made a new folder named "communicationWithServer" in which we (task we have to do today or tomorrow) send an HTTPS-Request, as shown above, to the digital input to set his value.

 ## 19.07.2022